default-output-block.skip-main

 Regional | Road

-Ngā iwi call for Coalition to cancel tolls on new highway
+Ngā iwi call for coalition to cancel tolls on new highway

-It was co-written and signed by representatives from local iwi who helped with the rebuild project that started almost a decade ago: Ngāti Kahungunu ki Tāmaki-nui-a-Rua, Rangitaane o Manawatū, Rangitāne o Tamaki-nui-ā-Rua, Ngāti Kauwhata, and Ngāti Raukawa ki te Tonga.
+Now, a letter has been co-written and signed by representatives from local iwi who helped with the rebuild project that started almost a decade ago: Ngāti Kahungunu ki Tāmaki-nui-a-Rua, Rangitaane o Manawatū, Rangitāne o Tamaki-nui-ā-Rua, Ngāti Kauwhata, and Ngāti Raukawa ki te Tonga.

 “This was never part of the conversation ever, and yet there were a lot of scenarios that we all worked through together.